LilyBurton/LilyBurton/README.md

 <h1>Hobbies outside of Coding</h1>

 <h3>Streaming</h3>
 <p>During my spare time, I love to stream video games on Twitch, where I build a community with people who share similar interests and communicate with viewers on the stream.
+Through years of streaming, I had been able to gain 648 followers that's continuously growing by playing a variety of games ranging from visual novels to simulation games.
 This helps me become confident in communicating with people and find comfort in speaking in my own voice.</p>
 <h4>Favourite Videogames</h4>
 <ul>
   <li>Spyro the Dragon</li>